vivekseth/blog-posts/parametric-drawing/draw-parametric.md

 ![](./images/parabola.png)

-The **traditional** approach to graphing functions involves mapping each x to 1 and only 1 y point.
+The **traditional** approach to graphing functions involves mapping each `x` to one and only one `y` point.
 This approach has some drawbacks.
 For example, since there can only be 1 `y` point for each `x`, you cannot draw a circle this way without a "hack".
 To draw a circle you need two functions: one for the top half and another for the bottom half.

     y = sqrt(R^2 - x^2)
     y = -sqrt(R^2 - x^2)